 - with a high ratio of green veggies to fruit, the “net-effect” of the juice will be alkaline-forming in our bodies.
 For extra nutrients + alkaline-forming insurance, and especially if you are planning to consume only a juice for breakfast, as I do, the addition of a green super food powder may be a good idea.

 I have found that for me, along with a lemon water concoction and boosted coffee, a fresh green juice is the perfect breakfast every day.
 Since making these powerful liquids my daily breakfast routine, I now get this amazing feeling of success every morning – like I am treating my body 100% right and that whatever extravagance happens after that is probably OK.
 It even allows me to walk right by another favorite street vendor – the fried bananas guy (always ordered with extra crispy caramelized bits) in the morning with my head held high.
 This is something I could never consistently pull off before.
-(To be fair, fried bananas in Thailand are a marvel and go particularly well with coffee in the morning.)
+(To be fair, fried bananas in Thailand are a marvel and go particularly well with coffee, boosted or not, in the morning.)

 Drink this for breakfast and no matter what else happens, you have earned yourself a gold star at the end of the day.